-When I finally settled on a lemon meringue tart ($2) and asked the gal at the counter not to bother wrapping it, she couldn't quickly find me a fork.
-No worries, I said, raising a toast with my tart, I'll manage.
+Previously: I'd never heard "ice cream cone" used as a verb.
+On a visit to Glaser's several years ago, after long deliberation I settled on a lemon meringue tart (at the time, $2) and asked the gal at the counter not to bother wrapping it.
+She couldn't quickly find me a fork; no worries, I said, raising a toast with my tart, I'll manage.
 Oh, she exclaimed, you're going to ice-cream-cone it?

 More or less.
-Meringue doesn't yield gracefully to the side-on, tongue-lapping approach; it's more effective to attack from on high, and take a bite.
-I've done this with ice cream, too, back when, but the expression itself — "ice cream cone," as a verb — makes sense only when applied to something other than ice cream.
+Meringue doesn't yield gracefully to the side-on, tongue-lapping approach; it's more susceptible to a biting attack from on high.
+I've done this with dipped cones, too, but the expression itself — "ice cream cone," as a verb — makes sense only when applied to something other than ice cream.
 I spent several minutes wondering why this is, pausing every so often to wipe meringue off my chin.

 Glaser's Bake Shop